paultechguy/WinService.NetCore/README.md

 Things should work right out-of-the-box.
 You can build the solution and run the app in a console window, or install and run it as a service.
 See **Customize the Service** for making the service do your own magic tricks.

+## Requirements
+- Windows 10 or higher
+- Visual Studio 2022 with .NET Core 6

 ## Customize the Service
 I suggest that before you begin customizing the code, you give things a test drive using the out-of-the-box